Healthy Homes Assessment Waipatu

 building insulation inspection

-A comfortable, dry home is a healthy house
+A comfortable, dry home is an ideal home

 Insulation Waipatu

-Insulation requirements to meet the R-values required for your area
+Insulation requirements to be in compliance with the R-values required for your area

-The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well insulation resists heat flow.
+The more R-value is higher, the better the insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Waipatu Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage standard.
+See the full details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection